awsdocs/aws-freertos-docs/doc_source/userguide/ota-logging.md

 }
 ```

-The following is an example log generated when a device requests a stream from the streaming service:
+The following is an example log generated when a device requests a stream from the MQTT\-based file delivery feature:

 ```
 {